Free Daily Binary Puzzles Online

 There must be an equal amount of 0's and 1's in a row or column.
 Count!
 If there are already enough 0s, the remaining cells must be 1s (and vice versa).

 Each row and column must be unique.
-If you're only missing a few cells look for other rows or columns that are simlar and enter the opposite numbers.
+If you're only missing a few cells look for other rows or columns that are similar and enter the opposite numbers.

 Testing for rule breaks involves mentally placing the last 0 or 1 in a row or column and checking if it forces the remaining cells to violate the rules, allowing you to deduce the opposite number instead.